flojoy-ai/docs/docs/nodes/instruments/labjack/U3/appendix/hardware.md

 Ground --> Resistor Pin (See photos)
 FI0 (For your first sensor) --> Vout pin on the sensor (Voltage are received with these FIi port where i goes from 0 to 7)

-After connecting,  place your sensor where you want to measure temperature and then start Flojoy.
+After connecting,  place your sensor where you want to measure temperature and then run your flojoy app.